balasubas/CypressSample/README.md

   - Presently there are only 2 tests: page access tests and regular user checkout tests
   - In the future more tests will be added to cover corner cases, different user types and more verification of UI elements.
+  - Will be adding more tests in the future